r0nlt/Space-Radiation-Tolerant/README.md

 ## Python Bindings Usage (v0.9.5)

 As of v0.9.5, the framework now provides Python bindings for key radiation protection features, making the technology more accessible to data scientists and machine learning practitioners.
+Python bindings will soon be expanded upon for tensor flow and pytorch integration in the near future.

 ### Basic Usage with TMR Protection